 For a dyslexic person, everyday life is full of surprises.
-We have to literally rediscover every single thing around us simply because unsurprisingly, we have forgotten it overnight.
-Have you ever woke up and wondering about what day is today?
+We have to literally rediscover everything around us simply because we have forgotten it overnight, unsurprisingly.
+Have you ever woke up and wondered about what day is today?
 Yes, OK… but probably not just because you are trying to overcome sleep inertia but because you can’t remember the days of the week (really?).
-Oh, and not to mention the word “daily routine”, a very popular notion among regular people, an excellent way to make worth most of your time and a practical invention to get things done by placing every usual task inside a 24/7 loop calibrated to your needs.
-Much work to do people!
+Oh, and not to mention the word “daily routine,” a prevalent notion among regular people, an excellent way to make worth most of your time, and a practical invention to get things done by placing every usual task inside a 24/7 loop calibrated to your needs.
+Much work to do, people!
 All this thing seems to need lots (lots) and lots of organizational skills.
-This prerequisite was practically nonexistent during our childhood when things were easy going because our constant struggle for everything requiring focus, was perceived as one more growth leap waiting to reach a significant life-changing milestone before teenage years.
+This prerequisite was practically nonexistent during our childhood when things were easygoing because our constant struggle for everything requiring focus was perceived as one more growth leap waiting to reach a significant life-changing milestone before our teenage years.

 Thinking Differently is not a Disability

 You may think it is a matter of laziness, but gratefully it’s not!
 For dyslexic learners, the degree of achievement springs from motivation.
 For everything.
 Otherwise, there is no need to remember useless information, as long as the place for storage in our brain will end up to be our precious Working Memory, which although it is a fast processor, rarely recalls whatever is designated as a standard.
 Why you have to nominate specific parameters as standard, though?
 How can you remember all those totally unrelated rules-of-thumb and why all things have to be done in the well-known strictly unbreakable manner?
 Unless the “useless thing” happens some time to become captured to a casual synesthetic event or even better to be considered as a door that opens a level of achievement.
 It’s true that we really need a strong reason to engage in almost every activity.